sass/sass/doc-src/SASS_CHANGELOG.md

     # "sass2" means that these files are assumed to use the Sass 2 syntax.
     $ sass-convert --recursive --from sass2 --to scss stylesheets/

+#### `--dasherize`

+Th `--dasherize` options converts all underscores to hyphens, which are now allowed as part of identifiers in Sass.
+Note that since underscores may still be used in place of hyphens when referring to mixins and variables, this won't cause any backwards-incompatibilities.

 ### CSS Parsing

 The proprietary Microsoft `alpha(opacity=20)` syntax is now correctly parsed.